 Secure Your Speakers

 For CCE’s conference, here were our speakers and how we found & approached them.
 Charles Brun, was quite easy to approach for me since we co-organize MTL+ECOMMERCE on a monthly basis.
 The next two speakers, Yannick Bédard then VP – Digital Strategy at SID LEE (a well-known Montreal agency) and Mathieu O’Connor who is a unique entrepreneur, were approached by other members of the team thanks to their network (also key to organizing a great event).
 I had met our fourth speaker Ethan Song, CEO of the rising startup Frank & Oak for lunch during the previous fall but didn’t grab his contact info.
-You can use a tool to find email addresses : the email permutator.
-To use it, create your own copy in your Google Drive.
+But luckily, I have my own special techniques to find anyone’s email address!

 You will also have to make sure the people you want to have as speakers are available on the date you plan to have your event.
 Once they confirm, you’ll have to define a topic for their presentations that goes with you event theme & concept which is going to be a lot of back-and-forth.
 Also, unless you have seen your “candidates speakers” speak before, I suggest you pre-screen them via Skype and ask them for their presentation in advance.
 In an ideal world, you want to have speakers of different styles and backgrounds as this will make your conference more dynamic and fun to attend.
 Also, make sure they come in advance on the day of the event and you have all details arranged prior to the event.

 If you followed those guidelines, you should now have a better idea of how to come up with an event theme & concept as well as how to approach speakers, event if you don’t know them yet!
 This ideation part done and your event theme & concept defined, you should then think about the logistics of your soon-to-be success event to promote it the right away.